bradmccoydev/tfval/README.md

 docker run -p 80:80 bradmccoydev/terraform-plan-validator:latest check --planFileName "delete-rg-test.json" --cloudProvider "azure"
 ```

 ### Variables

+For variables we are using viper.
+You can set the following environment variables to change the defaults.

 | Variable | Value |
 | --- | --- |